 Elco

 US manufacturer, Elco Motor Yachts, has been building electric motors for over 125 years, having gotten their start in 1893, supplying electric boats for the Chicago World’s Fair.
-They have six inboards ranging from 2.5 kW to 42.5 kW (6 to 100 hp).
+They have seven inboards ranging from 6 to 200 hp.

 Electric Yacht

-Electric Yacht is a US supplier focused on providing plug-n-play electric motors for DIY installations on sailboats.
-Their electric propulsion systems range from 2 to 8 kW (10 to 25 hp).
+Electric Yacht is a US supplier focused on providing plug-and-play electric motors for DIY installations on sailboats.
+Their electric propulsion systems range from 10 to 30.
 They’ve had over 450 installs in 10 years of production.

 Oceanvolt